Sport in Chile: Sailing

 Chile is currently one of the top countries in the world in the sport of sailing because of Alberto "Tito" González who has won five championships.
 In 2005, González was given the Best Athlete Award by the Circulo de Periodistas Deportivos (Sports Writers Circle) and in 2006 received the Chilean Presidents Award for best sportsman.
 Most recently, Gonzalaz won the gold medal in the Pan American Games in Río.
 Gonzalaz has been asked to be the Chile flag bearer in the opening ceremony of the Pan American Games in Canada.
 He also has titles in J/24 and other categories as well as several American titles.

 The sport does not have a large number of participants, however another notable Chilean sport sailor is found in Matías de Solar — ranked third in International Laser Class — who has qualified in the Olympic Games.

 Swimming

 Swimming has enjoyed a long history in Chile.
-Historically the best Chilean swimmer was the well-known Víctor "Tiburón" Contreras, famous for his times over long distances, who set the world record for crossing the Straight of Gibraltar.
+Historically the best Chilean swimmer was the well-known Víctor "Tiburón" Contreras, famous for his times over long distances, who set the world record for crossing the Strait of Gibraltar.

 Currently the best male swimmers are Maximiliano Schnettler and Giancarlo Zolezzi who are among the top 25 swimmers in the world.
 Female swimmer Kristel Köbrich has the best Chile national and South American records in the 800 meter and 1500 meter freestyle events.
 She was among the top 15 swimmers in the world in the 2004 Athens Olympic Games and in 2007, she won 7th place in the World Swimming Championship in the 1500 meters race.